Formatting a Works Cited Page in MLA Style

 Order.
 List the sources in alphabetical order by the authors' last names.
 Ignore "A," "And," and "The" when alphabetizing by title if an author is not listed.

 Indentation.
 Do not indent the first line in the citation; however, you must indent any additional lines 1/2".
 One way to do this is with a hanging indent.
 Place your cursor in front of the line to be indented and under the Home Menu, click the arrow next to the word Paragraph.
-Under Special, choose Hanging, and make sure that it is By .5.
+Under Special, choose Hanging, and click OK.
 A second method is to place your cursor at the end of the first line and press Enter.
 Then, place your cursor at the beginning of the second line and press Tab.

 Click here to see a sample Works Cited page.